usnistgov/feasst/html/_sources/dev/README.rst.txt

 * force precompute when reinitializing system, criteria, etc in MonteCarlo
 * MonteCarlo subclass Simulation
 * add citations to tutorials (reweighting, etc) and also citation suggestions for MC objects
-* VisitModels may prefer to update select properties (e.g., cell, eik)
+* VisitModel may prefer to update select properties (e.g., cell, eik)
 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
-* Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT
 * Speed up RNG by maintaining int_distribution like dis_double
-* Make a CachedRandom and CachedPotential for prefetch and avoid if statements that could slow down serial simulations.
 * add orientation argument to shapes with internal coordinate transformation
 * Sort selection_of_all, or impose sorting in Select::add_particles.
 Currently, this leads to issues.
 * Rename xyz files, and/or document more cleary (second line in xyz).